niHonkage/DocsLearning/en/guides/knowledge-base/sync-from-notion.md

 # Importing Data from Notion

-Fusionworks datasets support importing from Notion and setting up **synchronization** so that data updates in Notion are automatically synced to Fusionworks.
+FusionWorks datasets support importing from Notion and setting up **synchronization** so that data updates in Notion are automatically synced to FusionWorks.

 ### Authorization Verification